A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays

-The main source of the error we have quoted arise from the uncertainty associated to the low energy constants, eq.~(\ref{lowenergypar}), which include also the error associated to the measured decay width to two photons \cite{Larin:2010kq}.
-Our results are also in agreement with other theoretical predictions existing in literature, refs.~\cite{Landsberg:1986fd,Lih:2009np,Petri:2010ea,Hoferichter:2014vra}, as well as with the QED estimates of refs.~\cite{Hoferichter:2014vra,Kroll:1955zu,Miyazaki:1974qi}.
-The dimuon mode in the final state is not kinematically allowed in this case.
+The main source of error we have quoted arises from the uncertainty associated with the low energy constants in Eq.~(\ref{lowenergypar}).
+The error related to the measured two-photon decay width \cite{lab61} is also included.
+Our result is in accord with several theoretical predictions existing in the literature~\cite{lab70,lab33,lab35,lab36} and the QED estimates of Refs.~\cite{lab33,lab65,lab66}.
+Needless to say, the dimuon mode in the final state is kinematically forbidden in this case.

-Qualitatively, this is the same process as the $\pi^{0}$ Dalitz decay, with the novelty that a dimuon pair in the final state is also allowed since the larger mass of the $\eta$ increases the upper kinematic limit. {\it{A priori}}, these decays are expected to be more challenging for testing the momentum dependence of the TFF because the energy released in the process is now larger, expecting higher deviations from the QED estimates.
-This is precisely what our predictions reflect in figure~\ref{Dalitzetas} where the decay rate distribution of $\eta\to e^{+}e^{-}\gamma$ (blue solid curve) and $\eta\to\mu^{+}\mu^{-}\gamma$ (black solid curve) are compared to the QED estimates (gray dotted and dashed curves, respectively).
-As a matter of example we have employed the $P_{1}^{L}(q^{2})$ Pad\'{e} type in the figure, here and hereafter.
-Diagonal PAs, $P_{N}^{N}(q^{2})$, would produce very similar description in accordance with the transition form factors descriptions given in sections \ref{etaTFF} and \ref{etapTFF}.